Hortense Mancini: Descendants

 The only one of the de Nesle sisters not to become one of Louis XV's mistresses was the marquise de Flavacourt.
 Louise Julie was the first sister to attract the king, followed by Pauline Félicité, but it was Marie Anne, the youngest and prettiest one, who was the most successful in manipulating him and becoming politically powerful.

 Armande Félice also had an illegitimate daughter, Henriette de Bourbon (1725–1780), Mademoiselle de Verneuil, from her relationship with the duc de Bourbon, the chief minister of Louis XV from 1723 to 1726.

 Paul Jules' son, Guy Jules Paul de La Porte, duc Mazarin et de La Meilleraye (1701–1738), married Louise Françoise de Rohan in 1716.
 Their great-granddaughter, Louise Félicité Victoire d'Aumont, duchesse Mazarin et de La Meilleraye (1759–1826), married Honoré IV, Prince of Monaco in 1777.
-From this marriage, the present Sovereign Princes of Monaco, including Prince Albert II of Monaco, are descended.
+From this marriage, the present Sovereign Princes of Monaco, including Albert II, are descended.